-b) There is no legal duty which requires school staff to administer medication; this is a voluntary role.
+- b) There is no legal duty which requires school staff to administer medication; this is a voluntary role.
 While teachers have a general professional duty to safeguard the health and safety of their pupils and to act in 'loco parentis', that is, to act as any reasonable parent would, this does not imply a duty or obligation to administer medication.
 Staff will have access to information on pupils' medical conditions and actions to take in an emergency.
-Staff managing the administration of medicines and those who administer medications.

-c) The policy of this school is not to administer medication or medical care unless the student has a medical condition, which if not managed, could prove detrimental to their health or limit access to education.
+Staff managing the administration of medicines and those who administer medicines will receive appropriate training and support from health professionals. - c) The policy of this school is not to administer medication or medical care unless the child has a medical condition, which if not managed, could prove detrimental to their health or limit access to education.
 The Principal accepts responsibility, in principle, for school staff administering or supervising the taking of prescribed medication or medical care during the school day only where it is absolutely necessary.